PerplexDigital/Perplex.ContentBlocks/README.md

 Release notes are [available here](RELEASE_NOTES.md).

+## Migrate to Umbraco.BlockList

+If you want to replace Perplex.ContentBlocks by Umbraco.BlockList in Umbraco v17, you can use [Perplex.ContentBlocksToBlockList](https://github.com/PerplexDigital/Perplex.ContentBlocksToBlockList) to migrate the data types and property data.

 ## Umbraco 14+

 Umbraco 14+ no longer supports Nested Content and the Backoffice is completely rewritten using Web Components instead of AngularJS.
 As a result, all current versions of Perplex.ContentBlocks do not work in Umbraco 14.